 As a beginner, it might take some time to understand the rules and different strategies of poker online.
-Until then, we recommend you to find poker freerolls if you are into tournaments, since this allows you to play around for free and learn the rhythm of the game.
+Until then, we recommend you to find poker freerolls if you are into tournaments since this allows you to play around for free and learn the rhythm of the game.

-One of the most common beginner mistakes in poker is to be fooled by ”cheap” tables and believe that the money last longer than they actually do.
+One of the most common beginner mistakes in poker is to be fooled by ”cheap” tables and believe that the money lasts longer than they actually do.
 Keep in mind that hands in online poker are much faster compared to playing poker at home with your friends.

-Another thing that can be good to note is that game strategies changes from depending on different levels of the game.
+Another thing that can be good to note is that game strategies changes depending on different levels of the game.
 The differences might not always be that significant, but enough that you need to customize your own game, whether you are playing poker online or live poker.

 Poker is a game of skill, so be patient and practise.
 With experience comes valuable knowledge, not least when it comes to poker.